-\ But by the royal Example of his Brother King Charles II. the City of London erected the famous Monument, where the Great Fire began, all of solid Stone, 202 foot high from the Ground, a Pillar of the Dorick Order, 15 Foot diameter, with a various Stair-Case in the Middle of black Marble, and an iron Balcony on the Top (not unlike those of Trajan and Antoninus at Rome) from whence the City and Suburbs may be view'd; and it is the highest Column we know upon Earth.
-Its Pedestal is 21 Foot square, and 40 Foot high, the Front of which is adorn'd with most ingenious Emblems in Basso Relievo, wrought by that famous Sculptor, Mr. Gabriel Cibber, with large Latin Inscriptions on the Sides of it; founded Anno 1671, and finish'd Anno 1674.
+[†] But by the royal Example of his Brother King Charles II. the

+City of LONDON erected the famous Monument, where the Great Fire began, all of solid Stone, 202 foot high from the Ground, a Pillar of the Dorick Order, 15 Foot diameter, with a curious Stair Case in the Middle of black Marble, and an iron Balcony on the Top (not unlike those of Trajan and Antoninus at ROME) from whence the City and Suburbs may be view'd; and it is the highest Column we know upon Earth.
+Its Pedestal is 21 Foot square, and 40 Foot high, the Front of which is adorn'd with most ingenious Emblems in Basso Relievo, wrought by that famous Sculptor, Mr. Gabriel Cibber, with large Latin Inscriptions on the Sides of it; founded Anno 1671, and finish'd Anno 1677.

-In his Time also the Society of MERCHANT ADVENTURERS rebuilt the ROYAL EXCHANGE of London (the old one being destroy'd by the Fire) all of Stone, after the Roman Style, the finest Structure of that use in Europe, with the King's Statue to the Life, of white Marble, in the Middle of the Square (wrought by the famous Master-Carver and Statuary, Mr. GRINLIN GIBBONS, who was justly admir'd all over Europe, for his rivalling, if not surpassing, the most sam'd Italian Masters) on the Pedestal of which is the following Inscription, viz.
+In his Time also the Society of MERCHANT ADVENTUR-ERS rebuilt the ROYAL EXCHANGE of London (the old one being destroy'd by the Fire) all of Stone, after the Roman Style, the finest Structure of that use in Europe, with the King's Statue to the Life, of white Marble, in the Middle of the Square (wrought by the famous Master-Carver and Statuary, Mr. GRINLIN GIBBONS, who was justly admir'd all over Europe, for his rivalling, if not surpassing, the most fam'd Italian Masters) on the Pedestal of which is the following Inscription, viz.

 CAROLO II.
 CÆSARI BRITANNICO

-PATRIM PATRI
+PATRIÆ PATRI

 REGUM OPTIMO CLEMENTISSIMO AUGUSTISSIMO

-GENERIS HUMANI DELICIJS
+GENERIS HUMANI DELICIIS

 UTRIUSQUE FORTUNÆ VICTORI

-PACIS EUROPÆ ARBITRQ
+PACIS EUROPÆ ARBITRO.

-MARIUM DOMINO AC VINDICI.
+MARIUM DOMINO AC VINDICI

 SOCIETAS MERCATORUM ADVENTUR.
 ANGLIÆ

 QUÆ PER CCCC JAM PROPE ANNOS

-REGIA BENIGNITATE FEORET
+REGIA BENIGNITATE FLORET

-FIDEI INTEMERATÆ ET GRATITUDINIS ÆTERNÆ

-HOC TESTIMONIUM.

-VENERABUNDA POSUIT
+at LOO in HOLLAND, &c.
+And the bright Example of that glorious Prince, (who by most is reckon'd a Free-Mason) did influence the Nobility, the Gentry, the Wealthy and the Learned of GREAT-BRITAIN, to affect much the Augustan Style; as appears by a vast Number of most curious Edi-

-ANNO SALUTIS HUMANÆ MDCLXXXIV.
+HOC TESTIMONIUM VENERABUNDA POSUIT ANNO SALUTIS HUMANÆ MDCLXXXIV.

+TO CHARLES II.
+EMPEROR OF BRITAIN

 FATHER OF HIS COUNTRY

 BEST MOST MERCIFUL AND AUGUST OF KINGS

-DEEIGHT OF MANKIND
+DELIGHT OF MANKIND

-IN ADMERSITY AND PROSPERITY UNMOV'D
+IN ADVERSITY AND PROSPERITY UNMOV'D

 UMPIRE OF EUROPE'S PEACE

-COMMANDER AND SOVERBIGN OF THE SEAS
+COMMANDER AND SOVEREIGN OF THE SEAS

-THE SOCIETY OF MERCHANT ADVENTURERS OF ENGLAND
+THE SOCIETY OF MERCHANT ADVENTURERS

+OF ENGLAND

-WHICH BOR NEAR CCCC YEARS
+WHICH FOR NEAR CCCC YEARS

-BY ROVAL FAVOUR FLOURISHETH
+BY ROYAL FAVOUR FLOURISHETH

-OF UNSHAKEN LOYALTY AND ETERNAL GRATITUDE.
+OF UNSHAKEN LOYALTY AND

+ETERNAL GRATITUDE